 - Do not pluck any hairs!

 - Makeup can be applied after treatment.

 Please contact Mary from Mary’s Skin Care in Launceston if you have any concerns about your treatment on 0438311297.
-Apart from IPL treatments Mary’s Skin Care in Launceston also provides anti-wrinkle treatments.
+Apart from IPL treatments for unwanted dark hair, diffused redness acne and pigmentation, we do customised facials, Collagen Induction Therapy, skin consultations and analysis, SCENAR treatments for pain management and the latest skin clear treatments to remove telangiectasia, (Superficial capillaries on the face or legs), skin tags, warts, cholesterol deposits and solar keratosis.
+We have a doctor visit monthly to perform anti wrinkle treatments and skin checks.
+Mary’s Skin Care in Launceston also provides anti-wrinkle treatments.

-She is also the first stockist of Dermaviduals products, and the only corneotherapist in Tasmania.
+She is also a stockist of Dermaviduals products, and the first practising corneotherapist in Tasmania.
 Click here to find out more about dermaviduals